dagger/dagger/docs/v0.3/sdk/cue/guides/concepts/1244-docker.md

 ### `docker.#Pull`

-In most cases, you'll need to pull a docker image from a docker registry in order to work on top of it with dagger.
+In most cases, you'll need to pull a docker image from a docker registry in order to work on top of it with the Dagger Engine.
 Authentication is supported via a simple `username` and `secret` combination, although these credentials can be fetched through more complex means (see the [AWS package](https://github.com/dagger/dagger/tree/main/pkg/universe.dagger.io/aws) for an example).

 ```cue file=../../tests/guides/docker/pull.cue
 ```